Security Headers

 Section titled “3.
 Avoid ‘unsafe-inline’ and ‘unsafe-eval’”Use nonces or hashes instead:

 Section titled “4.
-Monitor CSP Violations”Set up reporting:
+Monitor CSP Violations”Set up reporting via your reverse proxy to a CSP report endpoint.

 Section titled “5.
 Test on All Browsers”Different browsers have different CSP support: